cloudor126/eclipse-ldt/libraries/luadbgpclient/debugger/readme.txt

 -- by default the debugger will try to guess it and surely success, if for some reasons it fails you could help it by precise the working directory.
 -- if WORKINGDIR is nil, the DBGP_WORKINGDIR env var is used.
 -- if the env var is nil, the debugger will try to guess it.
 --
+-- NBRETRY: (advanced optional parameter) the number of connection retry at start up.
+-- if NBRETRY is nil, the DBGP_NBRETRY env var is used.
+-- if the env var is nil, the default value is 10.
+--
 -------------------------------------------------------------------------------
 -- Known Issues: